 A vegetarian in Greece is in a food paradise

-Greece is famous for its food and most people know that Greeks eat a lot of meat and fish even though their vegetables and fruits are amazing and taste heavenly.
-In most parts of Western Europe it is common for people to think or to become vegetarians, but in Greece it is not as common.
-Or at least not as common to call themselves for vegetarian.
+Greece is known for its food and most people know that Greeks eat a lot of meat and fish even though their vegetables and fruits are amazing and taste heavenly.
+In large parts of Western Europe it is common for people to be or intend to become vegetarians, but in Greece it is not as common.
+Or at least not as common as calling yourself a vegetarian.

 You don't eat no meat?
 Okay, you make lamb!